Rare velvetfish: Description

 The rare velvetfish has 6 spines and 6 soft rays in its dorsal fin while the anal fin has 2 spines and 4 soft rays.
 It has an elongated and uncompressed body with a very large head.
 It has a rounded caudal fin which has unbranched fin rays.
 There are no scales on the body other than the elongated scales which make up the lateral line.
 The large mouth is oblique and the head has numerous blunt spines which are covered in thick skin.
 The adults have not been collected but it is likely that they have depressed heads which are equivalent in length to half the standard length.
 The largest specimen had a body length of 8.5mm and the standard length of an adult is estimated to be 1.7 cm.

 Distribution and habitat

 The rare velvetfish has only been recorded from the western Tasman Sea off the coasts of Queensland and New South Wales from One Tree Island as far south as Sydney.
 The larvae are pelagic but they settle on the bottom as they mature into adults.
 The only settled specimen was collected among oysters near a large estuary.

 Biology

-Rare velcvetfishes are little known, at least one larvae had consumed some copepods and the largest specimen was collected near the surface in 30 m of water, suggesting that they may have a daily migration to the surface to forage.
+Rare velvetfishes are little known, at least one larvae had consumed some copepods and the largest specimen was collected near the surface in 30 m of water, suggesting that they may have a daily migration to the surface to forage.